JVK2000/TSBK07-helicopter-simulator/question.md

 #### Part 1)

 **Where is the origin placed in the on-screen coordinate system?**
-The origin is placed in the midddle of the screen.
+The origin is placed in the middle of the screen.

 **Which direction are the X and Y axes pointing in the on-screen coordinate system?**
-The x-axis go from left to rigth, while y-axis go from the bottom to the top.
+The x-axis is horizontal, while the y-axis is vertical.

 **The triangle color is controlled from the fragment shader.
 Would it be possible to control it from the main program?
 How?**
+You can use the uniform modifier if a single color is going to be used by the model.